AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Provides the ecs.re6p-redis.<nx\>large instances types for Redis applications.

+    Instance types exclusively for Redis are in invitational preview.
+To use these instance types, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

     **Note:** ecs.re6p-redis.<nx\>large instance types are exclusively provided for Redis applications.
 By default, the persistent memory of the dedicated instance type is used as memory.
-You cannot re-configure the persistent memory of a dedicated instance type as a local SSD disk.
+You cannot re-configure the persistent memory of a dedicated instance type as a local SSD.
 For more information about how to deploy an Redis application, see [Deploy Redis applications on re6p instances](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md).

 -   Uses 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Is an instance family in which all instances are I/O optimized.